sondreluc/react-under-the-hood/chapters/chapter_3.md

   * Take `<li>First</li>` and change it to `<li>Second</li>`
   * Append node `<li>First</li>`

 Without a unique identifier for each element in a list the number of operations necessary to modify this list increases exponentially.
 In fact, the fastest algorithm for inserting, substituting, or removing a single element ([Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance)) can at best perform this operation in O(n^2).
-Even with Levenshtein, this does now help us find when a node moved.
+Even with Levenshtein, this does not help us find when a node has moved.

-Sibling elements are one area where React's data binding abstraction leaks.

-In these cases where the identity and state of each child must be maintained across render passes, you can uniquely identify each child by assigning it a key:

-When React reconciles the keyed children, it will ensure that any child with key will be reordered (instead of clobbered) or destroyed (instead of reused).

-This is one of the places where the data binding abstraction via the Virtual DOM leaks.
-But this leak is consistent and predictable.
-Also, React gives you nice hints if you fail to fix this.

-In order to fix this problem, sibling elements need a unique key attribute.
-If each sibling element is given a unique key, React is now able to insert, delete, substitute, and move in O(n) using a hash table.
+Sibling elements are the main area where React's data binding abstraction leaks.
+In this particular case, React provides an optional attribute to make this a O(n) problem.
+In cases where identity and state must be maintained across re-renders, React allows you to add a `key` attribute to each element.
+With these keys, it will ensure siblings will be reordered or destroyed correctly.

 ```javascript
 var List = React.createClass({